2025 Tariffs

 ALL

-Aluminum products, including unwrought aluminum, bars, rods, profiles, wire, plates, foil, tubes, pipes, tube and pipe fittings, castings, and forgings (refer to the provided link for specific HTS classifications).
+Aluminum products, including unwrought aluminum, bars, rods, profiles, wire, plates, foil, tubes, pipes, tube and pipe fittings, as well as castings and forgings (refer to the provided link for specific HTS classifications).

 There is no exclusion application process available at this time.